catchorg/Catch2/docs/logging.md

 **INFO(** _message expression_ **)**

 The message is logged to a buffer, but only reported with the next assertion that is logged.
 This allows you to log contextual information in case of failures which is not shown during a successful test run (for the console reporter, without -s).

-**SCOPED_INFO(** _message expression_ **)**

-As INFO, but is only in effect during the current scope.
-If a failure occurs beyond the end of the scope the message is not logged.
-In a looped block the message is reset on each iteration.
+Messages are removed from the buffer at the end of their scope, so may be used, for example, in loops.

 **WARN(** _message expression_ **)**

-The message is always reported.
+The message is always reported but does not fail the test.

 **FAIL(** _message expression_ **)**